 - severe diarrhea

 Antibiotics are most effective when used appropriately.
 This starts with ensuring that you really need the antibiotic.
 Only use antibiotics prescribed by your doctor for a bacterial infection.

 Antibiotics should also be taken in the prescribed amount and for the directed length of treatment.
-You might feel better within a few days after starting the antibiotic but you should talk with your healthcare provider before stopping your treatment early.
+You might feel better within a few days after starting the antibiotic, but you should talk with your healthcare professional before stopping your treatment early.